Skip to main content

 • if nothing is passed, the default credentials are used (i.e., those present on Cloud Function runner)

-Toml files structure
+TOML files structure

-dlt arranges the sections of toml files into a default layout that is expected by the injection mechanism.
-This layout makes it easy to configure simple cases but also provides a room for more explicit sections and complex cases, i.e., having several sources with different credentials or even hosting several pipelines in the same project sharing the same config and credentials.
+dlt arranges the sections of TOML files into a default layout that is expected by the injection mechanism.
+This layout makes it easy to configure simple cases but also provides room for more explicit sections and complex cases, i.e., having several sources with different credentials or even hosting several pipelines in the same project sharing the same config and credentials.

 pipeline_name